klaemo/zip-cache/Readme.md

 ## Example

-Let's say you have to look up JSON from a databse.
+Let's say you have to look up JSON from a database.
 But you are ok with only looking up the info once every 10 minutes (since it doesn't change that often), and you want to limit your cache size to 1000 objects.
-The objects will be held as gzipped buffers in memory to take up less space.
+The objects will be held as gzipped buffers in memory.
 This might be silly for some cases, but could save precious memory on cheap VPSs.

+__Note:__ Currently zip-cache only handles `JSON.stringify`able objects.

 You can do this: